gilo2754/about_me/README.md

-# about_me is my CV on a website trying to show what I can do still now.
+# about_me is my CV on a website to show what I can do still now.

 My goal is becoming a web developer in the short future (april/may 2021)